-Panel Member #1: No concerns
+Panel Member 1: No concerns

-Panel Member #4: The documentation provided in the MIF (Measure Information Form) file describing the numerator (S.5) and denominator (S.6) was a bit unclear and disorganized, especially in trying to reflect all the different possible populations (FFS 65+, VA, all-payer).
+Panel Member 4: The documentation provided in the MIF file describing the numerator (S.5) and denominator (S.6) was a bit unclear and disorganized, especially in trying to reflect all of the different possible populations (FFS 65+, VA, all-payer).

-Panel Member #5: Overall, measure specifications are very clear.
+Panel Member 5: Overall, measure specifications are very clear.